 Also, tank-style water heaters are cheaper to maintain because of their parts.
 However, tank-style water heaters can take up a lot of space and usually only last 8 to 12 years.

 Tank-style water heaters are cheaper than tankless water heaters for various reasons.

 Using a tankless water heater can help you conserve energy.
-Unlike tank-style water heaters, tankless water heaters only heat water when you need them to.
+Unlike tank-style water heaters, tankless water heaters only heat water when needed.
 Tank-style water heaters constantly supply hot water even when you don’t need it.
-This wastes energy and money. tankless water heaters are also smaller and take up less space than tank-style water heaters.
+This wastes energy and money.
+Tankless water heaters are also smaller and occupy less space than tank-style water heaters.

 A tankless water heater can last up to 20 years without taking up much space.
 However, tankless water heaters are more expensive, both at purchase and after including installation and maintenance.
 In addition, tankless water heaters are much more delicate than tank-style models.
 As a result, they require careful installation by professionals and annual maintenance to keep them in good working order.

 Suppose you’re considering installing a tankless water heater.
-In that case, it’s essential to factor in the cost of installation and maintenance when making your decision.
+In that case, it’s essential to factor in the installation and maintenance costs when deciding.
 While tankless water heaters may have a higher upfront cost, their long-term energy savings can make them a wise investment.

 If you have a large family or use a lot of hot water, you might consider a 50-gallon water heater.
 This size is beneficial if someone in your family takes long showers or if you have to do laundry frequently.
 The initial cost of a 50-gallon water heater will be more than a smaller model.